Bio-Geek/Data-Science-Specialization-JHU/Practical-Machine-Learning/README.md

-##### ML Project for Practical Machine Learning class at JHU Data Science Specialization, Coursera.
+##### ML Project for Practical Machine Learning course

+A link to view Project as an html page: https://mdorovkov.github.io/ML_project.html